Human Development offers two types of Master's degrees.

 Apply via the current Cornell University Graduate School application form.

-Two letters of recommendation and GRE scores are required.
-If other measures (for example, LSATs, MCATs) are available, students can be admitted on a provisional basis, pending receipt of the GRE scores.
+Two letters of recommendation are required.
+In fall 2020, GRE scores are encouraged but not required.
+In Fall 2020, other measures (for example, LSATs, MCATs) are also acceptable.

 International students are required to submit IELTS or TOEFL scores.

 Graduate Field Assistant